Mariacakovacs/Boiler-Nude/README.md

 # Disclamer #

-I try my best to document everything incl troubleshooting, if does not work for you , please open an issue , don't blame me and don't be mean.
+I try my best to document everything incl troubleshooting, if does not work for you , please open an issue , don't blame me and don't be mean instead help me to find typos, errors or collaborate by giving me feedback.

 # Spanish Speakers | Hispanoparlantes #
 Pronto creare una rama de este repositorio con todas las instrucciones en Espanol, y el link a un tutorial completo.